VeryGoodTravel/.github/profile/README.md

 # DOCS

-Schema of the project [at the end of this doument](#vis) shows separation of the microservices and how those services communicate.
+Schema of the project [at the end of this doument](#project) shows separation of the microservices and how those services communicate.

 ## SAGA documentation

 SAGA was implemented with an orchestrator as our mode of organization.
 Detailed description of the orchestrator is presented in "Order service and orchestrator" mentioned bellow.
+SAGA transaction flow is presented by [the schema bellow](#saga).

 All the services are described in the linked readme files bellow with the orchestrator, hotel and flight services having their own databases.
 Database schemas are presented in those readme files.